Movement for Reform Judaism: Organisational structure

-As of 2025, Reform Judaism has 42 synagogues, of which 40 are located in England, and, among those, 12 in Greater London.
-There is one congregation in Cardiff and one in Glasgow.
+As of 2025, Reform Judaism had 42 synagogues, of which 40 are located in England, and, among those, 12 in Greater London.
+There was one congregation in Cardiff and one in Glasgow.
 As of 2010, Reform Judaism had 16,125 member households, accounting for 19.4% of synagogue-affiliated Jewish families in Britain and roughly 14% of the total Jewish population.

-All of the synagogues are autonomous, owned and financed by their members who also hire their own local rabbi independently.
-All clergy are members of the Assembly of Reform Rabbis and Cantors, which publishes Reform prayerbooks and determines policy in religious matters.
-The denomination is led by the Movement CEO, while the Chair of the Assembly represents and organises the rabbis.
-It maintains a rabbinical court (Beth Din), located at the Sternberg Centre in London.
-The Reform Bet Din's decisions are recognised worldwide by all WUPJ affiliates.
-Alongside the clergy, lay leadership is provided by a board of delegates.
+All of the synagogues were autonomous, owned and financed by their members who also hired their own local rabbi independently.
+All clergy were members of the Assembly of Reform Rabbis and Cantors, which publishes Reform prayerbooks and determines policy in religious matters.
+The denomination was led by the Movement CEO, while the Chair of the Assembly represented and organised the rabbis.
+It maintained a rabbinical court (Beth Din), located at the Sternberg Centre in London.
+The Reform Bet Din's decisions were recognised worldwide by all WUPJ affiliates.
+Alongside the clergy, lay leadership was provided by a board of delegates.

-Through its work for the welfare and development of young people, Reform Judaism is a member of the National Council for Voluntary Youth Services (NCVYS).
-It trains its clergy at the Leo Baeck College, London, which is shared with Liberal Judaism.
-While British Reform Judaism and British Liberal Judaism are both WUPJ affiliates and cooperate in many fields, such as outreach to the religiously non-active and interfaith families, the two organisations have previously stressed that they "retain their autonomy and distinct identities".
+Through its work for the welfare and development of young people, Reform Judaism was a member of the National Council for Voluntary Youth Services (NCVYS).
+It trained its clergy at the Leo Baeck College, London, which it shared with Liberal Judaism.
+While British Reform Judaism and British Liberal Judaism were both WUPJ affiliates and cooperate in many fields, such as outreach to the religiously non-active and interfaith families, the two organisations had previously stressed that they "retain their autonomy and distinct identities".
 However, on 17 April 2023, in announcing that Rabbi Josh Levy would take up the post of its chief executive from 1 May 2023, the Movement for Reform Judaism said that Rabbi Levy would work in partnership with Rabbi Charley Baginsky, chief executive of Liberal Judaism, on the creation of a unified movement in the United Kingdom for Progressive Judaism.

 Prior to Levy taking office, MRJ's board was led by the joint Vice-Chairs, Michael Harris and Paul Langsford.
-Rabbis Kathleen Middleton and James Baaden co-chair the Assembly of Reform Rabbis and Cantors.
+Rabbis Kathleen Middleton and James Baaden co-chaired the Assembly of Reform Rabbis and Cantors.
 Rabbi Jackie Tabick was Convenor of the Reform Bet Din until 2023.
 She was succeeded by Rabbi Jonathan Romain.
-Sir Trevor Chinn is President.
+Sir Trevor Chinn was President.